-In Ghana and other parts of Africa, the royal regalia trend has changed slittly towards the European ways of dressing.
-But without downplaying the uniqueness of other ethnic cultures in Ghana regarding royal regalia, the Asante have been credited for their resilience to embracing western fashion especially into their royal regalia (Akwetey, 2007).
+In Ghana and other parts of Africa, the trend has changed drastically towards the European ways of dressing.
+But without downplaying the uniqueness of other ethnic cultures in Ghana regarding dress codes, the Asante have been credited for their resilience to embracing western fashion especially into their royal dress codes (Akwetey, 2007).
 The Asante kings are noted for their elaborate kente cloth coupled with gold ornaments from the head (crown) to the feet (royal sandal).
 This dress code gives a unique identity not only to the king but to the entire kingdom and the people he represents.
-However, the royal regalia of Asante kings has maintained its basic consistency (figure 2) even though generations have passed with much modern fashion influences.
-Notably, there are documentations of the Asante chiefs regalia and their unique royalties which make it easier for aesthetical and cultural appreciation (Kquofi et al., 2022).
+However, the dress code of Asante kings has maintained its basic consistency (figure 2) even though generations have passed with much modern fashion influences.
+Notably, there are documentations of the Asante dress codes and their unique royal regalia which make it easier for aesthetical and cultural appreciation.